Practice of awareness

-Yoga practice is practice of awareness.
 Awareness of body, the posture, the movement, the breath, the organs.
 Awareness of mind, the thoughts, the behaviour.
-Awareness of our true nature, beyond somatic, beyond ego.
-This unites us as individuals to the wholeness, beyond space or time and at once so much in tune with all.
+Awareness of the body, the true nature, and beyond body, beyond ego.
+Awareness of presence and stillness within continuous flow and change.
+This unites us as individuals to the wholeness, beyond space and time,

 H A T H A Y O G A